nivalex01/Customer-Segmentation-with-Clustering/README.md

   <img width="997" height="750" alt="image" src="https://github.com/user-attachments/assets/98ef38c4-ca27-46c1-b488-a0b2e34d22fc" />

+---

+## 🧠 Summary

+We segmented customers into distinct groups based on their total spending, transaction frequency, and recency of purchase.
+This allowed us to distinguish:
+- High-value, loyal customers
+- Inactive or one-time customers
+- Moderate buyers with potential for growth

+These insights support personalized marketing strategies and data-driven business decisions.

+---

 ## ▶️ How to Run the Project

 Follow the instructions below to run the project locally: